 Wool is a good thermal insulator, especially because it traps almost 80% of air in its own weight.
 It absorbs moisture easily (1kg of wool contains about 150g of water).

 It is relatively stretchable, however, it hardly ever retains its original shape.
 Wool is an environmentally friendly material, in the sense that it is natural, renewable – non-oil-based, just like polyester or acrylic – and requires little energy to produce.
 In addition, it can be produced locally, which is not the case with cotton for example.
 Certain woollen clothes also have an exemplary durability.

-1. soaking (to remove the maximum soil);
+1. soaking (to remove as much dirt as possible);

-2. degreasing (recovery of sheep's grease);
+2. degreasing (recuperation of sheep's grease);

 4. rinsing ;